 Select Medical has retained an outside firm, NAVEX Global Compliance Services, Inc., to operate its Compliance Hotline and receive anonymous reports by telephone at the following toll-free number: (888) 823-8945.
 A web-based reporting option is also available at https://selectmedical.alertline.com.
+Both reporting options are accessible to internal and external stakeholders.

 When calling the Compliance Hotline, the caller is not required to disclose his or her identity.
 Should anyone choose to disclose his or her identity, it will be held in confidence to the fullest extent practical or allowed by law.
 In connection with the Compliance Program, Select Medical has established a "non-retribution" policy.
 This means no retaliatory actions may be taken against any caller for reporting violations in good faith on the Compliance Hotline or directly to management.
+Select Medical allows for anonymous reporting and emphasizes confidentiality and non-retaliation to increase employee and stakeholder trust in the system.